Frequently Asked Questions

-With a few exceptions, the alcohol level in our wines range from 10% to 15% depending on the brand and varietal.
-You can pick up a product guide at the shop which contains details on all Winexpert products.
+With a few exceptions, the alcohol level in our wines range from 11.5% to 15% depending on the brand and varietal.
+You can chexk out our Products Page or pick up a product guide at the shop which contains details on all Winexpert products.

 “Can I sample wine before I purchase it?
 How do I know if it’s any good?”

 No. All wine kept on-premise belongs to our clients under contract of bailment.
 Therefore, the wine is not our property to offer to anyone else, even just a sip.
+Sampling would also be in violation of our on-premise liquor licensing.
 JUST FINE WINE uses Winexpert wine kits because they are the industry leader in quality and performance.
 We offer a 100% guarantee on all Winexpert products made on-premise.
 If for any reason you are not satisfied with the wine you have made with us we will work with you to ensure you are happy.
 You are allowed, by law, to sample your wine at the time of bottling.

 “When can I bottle my wine?”

 The calibre of wine you purchased determines how long it will take for the fermentation process to complete (anywhere from four to eight weeks).
 Once fermentation is complete, the wine is ready for bottling.
 Please note that at JUST FINE WINE we typically hold wine a week or two longer than the instructions dictate as we feel even this short period of extra time allows us to send you home with a better finished product.
 Due to the heavy volume of wine and clients, you will require a bottling appointment with us which we encourage you to make at the time of purchase.
 It can be changed in the future if necessary.
 We endeavor to give you a courtesy reminder call before your appointment.

 “I’ve never filled and corked bottles of wine before.
 How will I know what to do?”